 In 1972, Congress enacted the Clean Water Act (CWA) to restore and maintain the chemical, physical and biological integrity of the nation’s waters.
 The CWA authorizes the United States Environmental Protection Agency (USEPA) to adopt regulations and set and enforce limits in National Pollutant Discharge Elimination System (NPDES) permits issued to entities discharging pollutants through a point source to the waters of the United States.
 NPDES permits contain details on what constituents an entity can discharge, to what extent dischargers need to monitor and report, and any additional provisions required to safeguard receiving water quality and public health.

 The Porter-Cologne Water Quality Control Act (Porter-Cologne) (Wat.
 Code § 13000 et seq.), enacted in 1969, is the primary water quality law in California.
 Porter-Cologne addresses two primary functions – water quality control planning and waste discharge regulation.
 Porter-Cologne is administered regionally, within a framework of statewide coordination and policy.
 The state is divided into nine regions, each governed by a regional water board.
-The State Legislature, in adopting Porter-Cologne, directed that the State’s waters “shall be regulated to attain the highest water quality which is reasonable[.]
+The State Legislature, in adopting Porter-Cologne, directed that the State’s waters “shall be regulated to attain the highest water quality which is reasonable[.]”
 (Wat.
 Code § 13000.)

 The State Water Board is also charged with adopting state policies for water quality control, such as the Draft Policy, which may consist of principles or guidelines deemed essential by the State Water Board for water quality control.
 (Wat.
 Code § 13142.)
+The Draft Policy eventually may be incorporated into a water quality control plan that more broadly to inland surface waters.

 Under Porter-Cologne, the Water Boards regulate waste discharges that could affect water quality through waste discharge requirements.
 (Wat.
 Code §§ 13263, 13377.)
 In addition, the state is authorized to issue NPDES permits to point source dischargers of pollutants to navigable waters.
 In 1972, the California Legislature amended Porter-Cologne to provide the state the necessary authority to implement an NPDES permit program in lieu of a USEPA-administered program under the CWA.
 (Wat.
 Code, Div.
 7, ch.
 5.5.)
 The State Water Board is designated as the state water pollution control agency under the CWA and is authorized to exercise any powers accordingly delegated to the State.
 (Wat.
 Code 13160; §§ 13372, 13377) USEPA’s permit regulations are contained in 40 CFR, parts 122, 123, and 124.)